Confidence Intervals for Descriptive Statistics

 • epred_draws(newdata = newdata): The epred_draws() function from the tidybayes package is used to generate draws of predicted scores from the posterior distribution of the model.
 Here, we’re using it to obtain predictions for the dummy data frame newdata, which allows us to focus on the aggregate predictions, i.e., the overall mean severity score, rather than individual-level predictions.

-This visualization step is crucial as it not only provides a clear picture of the model’s predictions but also illustrates the uncertainty surrounding these predictions through the distribution and credible intervals of the predicted proportions.
+This visualization step is crucial as it not only provides a clear picture of the model’s predictions but also illustrates the uncertainty surrounding these predictions through the distribution and credible intervals.
 This approach gives a more nuanced understanding of the model’s outputs, highlighting both the central tendency (mean or median) and the variability (uncertainty) of the predictions.

 Credits